 If extended-status is eleven characters in length, the first two character positions (positions one and two) contain the same digits as would the file status data item on completion of the I/O operation.
 In cases where Appendix A shows only two digits for a status, the remaining nine character positions contain ASCII blanks.
-In cases where Appendix A shows four digits for a status, character position three contains an ASCII comma, character positions four and five contain the last two digits of the status, and the remaining six character positions contain ASCII blanks.
+In cases where Appendix A shows four digits for a status, character position three contains an ASCII comma, character positions contain ASCII blanks.
+For permanent errors, that is, when the first two digits are 30, character position three contains an ASCII comma, character position and SCII blanks.
 For permanent errors, that is, when the first two digits are 30, character position three contains an ASCII comma, character positions four and five contain a two-digit OS code (see the table below), character position six contains an ASCII comma, and character positions seven through eleven contain a five-digit, OS-specific error code.
 Refer to the Input/Output Errors section of the RM/COBOL User's Guide.